vannatta-software/ts-nest-microservice/memory-bank/progress.md

 # Progress

 ## Current Status
-The initial memory bank has been set up for the TS Nest Microservice Template.
-All core documentation files (`projectbrief.md`, `productContext.md`, `activeContext.md`, `systemPatterns.md`, `techContext.md`, `progress.md`) have been created and populated with initial content.
+The TS Nest Microservice Template has been significantly enhanced with new database repository types, event bus definitions, and improved client integration.
+All core documentation files are being updated to reflect these changes.

 ## What Works
-- The basic project structure for a NestJS microservice is in place.
+- **Database Integration:**
+    - MongoDB integration with Mongoose is fully functional.
+    - `DatabaseContext` now directly exposes `MongoRepository` instances.
+- **Event Bus System:**
+    - `IEventBus` interface is updated with `publish` (with optional topic) and `subscribe` methods.
+    - `RabbitMQEventBus` is integrated as the primary event bus.
+    - Event bus implementations correctly handle NestJS lifecycle hooks (`OnModuleInit`, `OnModuleDestroy`).
+- **Client Integration:**
+    - `ServiceClient` is refactored to accept an `IEventBus` instance in its constructor.
+    - `ExampleClient` uses the injected `SocketIOEventBus` for client-side eventing.
+    - The `contracts` package is configured for npmjs distribution, with `SocketIOEventBus` exported.
+- **Core Architecture:**
-- CQRS patterns (commands, queries, events, handlers) are defined.
+    - CQRS patterns (commands, queries, events, handlers) are well-defined and extended.
-- Multiple event bus implementations (Kafka, RabbitMQ, Redis) are provided as options.
-- MongoDB integration with Mongoose is set up.
     - API and WebSocket modules are present.
     - Swagger documentation utility is included.
+    - File structure has been refactored to organize database repositories into `src/infrastructure/database/{db_type}/` and event buses into `src/infrastructure/cqrs/buses/`.

 ## What's Left to Build / Implement
 - **Full Feature Implementation**: The existing "example" modules provide a template, but actual business logic for specific microservices needs to be implemented.